Images

 Dockerfile

-If you're familiar with Dockerfiles there is nothing unusual here, other than that by default Unikraft Cloud uses FROM scratch to keep images lean.
+If you're familiar with Dockerfiles there is nothing unusual here, other than that Unikraft Cloud prefers usage of FROM scratch to keep images lean.

 To add your app's code to the build, change the COPY commands as needed.